 If you are in danger or the authorities request it, leave your home.
 If you have nowhere to go, contact your municipality.
-For more details, consult the page Évacuation en cas de sinistre (evacuation in the event of a disaster) (in French only).
+For more details, consult the page Evacuation in the event of a disaster.

 Before leaving, pack essential items for all members of your family:

 - Milk, bottles and diapers for infants

 - Electronic devices and accessories for connecting them